sulu-cmf/sulu/UPGRADE.md

 The `GoogleGeolocator` and the `NominatimGeolocator` no longer support the Guzzle client and require a `Symfony\HttpClient` client instead.

 ### Updating to flysystem 3

-The Sulu image storage implementation is now only supported by configuring the Flysystem adapter like this:
+The Sulu media storage uses now the Flysystem Bundle which need to be configured:

 ```yaml
 # config/packages/flysystem.yaml
 flysystem: